as821/tweet_tracker/README.md

 # tweet_tracker
 Collects, analyze, and graph tweet trends from a specified user

+Description:
+Twitter based application to analyze a specific user's sentiments and common word usage.
+Implemented in Python using the tweepy library.

 To complete before running program:
 Fill in lines 12-20 in main.py with full path to storage files for tweet information.
 If/else structure here decides which user to load tweets from.
 Obtain Twitter developer credentials and input consumer key and secret key into collect.py line 7.

 Menu options: